Manojroman/ETG_Skill_India_Data_Analysis-Project/README.md

                                   Then sorted it in reverse order with respect to values of popularity.Then finally I plotted bar chart of TOP 5 Events with most popularity with the data I have analysed.

-                      - Question 5.
-Which player has won most number Gold Medals of medals?
+                      - Question 8.
+Which sport is having most female Gold Medalists?
 (Top 5)

                         My Answer: I have written the code to get the Women_Athlete who having no of gold medals and coverted it to dataframe as medal[medal=df[df['Medal']=='Gold']]
                                   With the dataframe I Analysed the Women_Player who is having the most number of gold medals by converting them into 2d list of Women_Athlete and no of gold medals